Ahmedm2002/learning-Angular/README.md

 **It is a library provided in angular by default to make Api Calls**

-First add the provideHTTPClient function in the provide array in app.conifg.ts
+First import and add the provideHTTPClient function in the provide array in app.conifg.ts

 app.config.ts